 Senior Director of Lead Agency and Systems Transformation

 David Willis joined Strides in 2018 as the Director of Strategy and Systems Management.
 David is responsible for developing and operationalizing Strides Toronto’s lead agency strategy and collaborating with our partners and funders across the city of Toronto to further build system pathways and connections within the child and youth mental health sector.
 David brings to this role 20 years of front line and management experience within the health and mental health field that is supported by a post Baccalaureate Diploma in Management and a Masters Degree in Business.

 Director of Human Resources

 Sarah MacLeod is a human resources leader with more than 15 years of experience and has been with Strides Toronto since June 2018.
-Before joining Aisling Discoveries, Sarah spent time working at Durham Mental Health Services, the Sandgate Women’s Shelter of York Region and the Ontario Society for the Prevention of Cruelty to Animals.
+Before joining Aisling Discoveries, Sarah worked at Durham Mental Health Services, the Sandgate Women’s Shelter of York Region and the Ontario Society for the Prevention of Cruelty to Animals.

 Sarah holds an Honours BA in anthropology from the University of Waterloo and a certified human resources leader designation from the Human Resources Professionals Association of Ontario.

 Darryl Nurse joined Strides Toronto (then Aisling Discoveries) in January 2002.
 His first experiences with families living with autism were through summer jobs he held while completing his undergraduate degree.
 Since then he has lived and worked with children and families living with autism in Scarborough and East York for more than 15 years.
 He has held multiple board positions with the Ontario Association of Behaviour Analysis, including a term as president.
 He has also participated in multiple city-wide and community planning projects related to autism services.

 Darryl holds a BA in psychology from Mount Allison University and has completed graduate coursework in applied behaviour analysis at the University of North